How to Fix Google Chrome Error – ERR_SSL_PROTOCOL_ERROR

 - Cookies and Cache not cleared for a long time

-Here’s the course of actions to solve SSL Connection Error-ERR_SSL_PROTOCOL_ERROR” in Google Chrome.
+Here’s the course of actions to solve SSL Connection Error Chrome ERR_SSL_PROTOCOL_ERROR.
 If one doesn’t work out, try the next one and so on.
 Don’t shy away from trying any of these steps because you never know!

 1) Disable QUIC Protocol

-Disabling QUIC protocol will remove this error permanently form Chrome, here’s how you can do it.
+Disabling QUIC protocol will remove this error permanently from Chrome, here’s how you can do it.

-- In your chrome browser URL, type chrome://flags/#enable-quic and hit enter.
+- In your chrome browser URL, type chrome://flags/#enable-

 - Now go to the bottom of the page and click on RELAUNCH NOW